WigglyEyes: Inferring Eye Movements from Keypress Data: Evaluation in Touchscreen Typing

-\paragraph{Training details} The training dataset is the augmented dataset combined by human data and simulation data.
-Specifically, we simulated 300 trials using the optimal parameter set reported in CRTypist~\cite{shi2024crtypist} based on which the agent can simulate the most human-like typing behavior~\cite{chandramouli2024workflow}.
-During the training, the Adam optimizer was utilized with a weight decay parameter of $4 \times 10^{-4}$.
-The initial learning rate was set to $5 \times 10^{-5}$ and decayed by $3\%$ every 100 training steps.
-Training was performed over a total of 8,000 steps with a batch size of 16.
-The entire training process was executed on an NVIDIA GeForce RTX 2080 GPU and took approximately 9 hours.
+\paragraph{Training} \rv{We first randomly set the three human parameters in CRTypist~\cite{shi2024crtypist}, simulate enough trials and compute the four metrics, creating pairs of human parameters and metrics, and then train the Eye Movement Inference model.} The training dataset for \name is the augmented dataset combined with human data and simulation data.
+Specifically, we simulated 300 trials using the optimal parameter set reported in CRTypist, based on which the agent can simulate the most human-like typing behavior~\cite{chandramouli2024workflow}.